evolvewithevan/auto-annotated-portfolio/content/pages/projects/project-three.md

 client: Awesome tagline
 description: >-
   Oh hey you found the projects page, Nice!
-Right now "Art meets code : Reborn" is the only page thats written, Go check it out!
+Right now "Art meets code : Reborn" is the only page thats written, Read it for a sick tale of death and revival !
+  ✩
 featuredImage:
   type: ImageBlock
   url: /images/bg3.jpg